patrick-codes-repo/CyberSec-Portfolio/Pickle Rick.md

 # Scenario
 This is a beginner friendly black-box exercise.
-The goal is to exploit a web server and uncover three "secret ingredients" (flags).
+The goal is to exploit a web server and uncover three secret ingredients (flags).

 More details on this challenge can be found on [TryHackMe](https://tryhackme.com/r/room/picklerick).